LetusDevops/LearnGo/day-4-concurrency-in-go/README.md

 - Implement a program that fetches data from multiple APIs concurrently.
 - Create a simple chat application using goroutines and channels.

+## Exercises
+- Write a program that uses goroutines to print numbers concurrently.
+- Use channels to communicate between goroutines.
+- Implement a worker pool using goroutines and channels.

 By mastering concurrency in Go, you can significantly enhance the performance of your DevOps tools and workflows.
 Happy coding!